massoncheg/forgejo-docs/docs/user/language-detection.md

 **Dotfiles** are files whose name starts with a dot, which by convention, suggests they should be hidden, and as such, they are excluded from language statistics.

 **Programming languages** and **Markup languages** are more or less self explanatory.
 The former category includes languages like C, Go, Rust, JavaScript, and many, many others.
-Markup languages are CSS, HTML, Jinja templates, Jupyter Notebooks, and numeruous other formats.
+Markup languages are CSS, HTML, Jinja templates, Jupyter Notebooks, and numerous other formats.

 Please consult the [enry][enry] or [linguist][linguist] documentation for more details.